palanioffcl/CTF-Writeups/Meta games CTF 2021/Crypto/Wrong way on a one way street.md

 ### Procedure:

 By seeing the cipher text it says its a md5 salted password hash so lets make it to readable format.
-I Personally use crack station to crack :p
+I use crack station to crack :p

 I got the Flag 😍

 # Flag: